Information to players

 Play information messaging

-GambleAware works in association with key stakeholders to assess and make recommendations on ways to develop and improve the effectiveness of play information, which is bespoke to an individual’s own gambling behaviour, in order to educate, in particular, those who are at risk of, or in the early stages of experiencing harm.
+GambleAware works in association with key stakeholders to assess and make recommendations on ways to develop and improve the effectiveness of play information, which is bespoke to an individual’s own gambling behaviour in order to educate those who are at risk of, or in the early stages of experiencing harm.

 Improving the effectiveness of product information to all consumers in order to educate, in particular those who are at risk of, or in the early stages of experiencing harm.

-GambleAware is developing more effective approaches to staff training.
+GambleAware are developing effective approaches to staff training.
 This will involve working with key stakeholders to produce a standard framework for industry training in social responsibility.